mvcds/my-library/books/never-split-the-difference/6 - Bend their reality/getting-a-salary-raise/Proactivelly define success.md

-After [[negotiation|negotiating]], define how success look like for the position and some metrics that would give meaning for you and your boss.
+After [[negotiation|negotiating]], define how success look like for the position and some [[carreer/development/data-science/Metric|metrics]] that would give meaning for you and your boss.

 It also gets you a planned raise and should [[Make them have a stake at your success]]